anthonyjdella/personal-website/anthonyjdella/content/blog/how-to-animate-an-emoji-with-css.md

 ---
-title: "How to Animate an Emoji with CSS"
+title: "How to Animate an Emoji with CSS 👋"
 date: 2021-12-01T12:49:27+06:00
 writtenDate: "December 1, 2021"
 authors: "Anthony Dellavecchia"